-Live Life Aberdeenshire is pleased to announce the Aberdeenshire Farming Museum will reopen 22 July following moving into phase three of the Scottish Government’s route map to emerge from lockdown.
+Live Life Aberdeenshire is pleased to announce the Aberdeenshire Farming Museum has now reopened.

-Visitors will be able to book their own exclusive timed slot for their free tour of the popular Mintlaw attraction, as part of several measures across the museum to keep visitors and staff safe and ensure physical distancing.
+Visitors can book their own exclusive timed slot for their free tour of the popular Mintlaw attraction, as part of several measures across the museum to keep visitors and staff safe and ensure physical distancing.

 Located in Aden Country Park, the museum features alongside a recently refurbished playpark, picturesque Victorian arboretum and 230 acres of stunning scenery to explore on foot or by bike.
 There is free parking and the park café is open for takeaway food and drink.

 The online booking system is open now to ensure limited numbers on site at any one time.
 Regular opening hours will be 11am to 4pm, Wednesday to Sunday.
 To book a timed slot, go to: Book Aberdeenshire Farming Museum Alternatively, visit the Aberdeenshire Museums Facebook page for more details: Aberdeenshire Museums Facebook